1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 ## Concurrency Control

 PostgreSQL provides a rich set of tools for developers to manage concurrent access to data.
 Internally, data consistency is maintained by using a multiversion model (Multiversion Concurrency Control, MVCC).
+This means that each SQL statement sees a snapshot of data (a _database version_) as it was some time ago, regardless of the current state of the underlying data.